The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Introduction

 We display example Feynman diagrams contributing to $b\rightarrow s \mu^+\mu^-$ processes for a scalar leptoquark and for a $Z^\prime$ in Fig.~\ref{fig:NCBAs}.

 On the model building side, leptoquark explanations for the \bsll\ anomalies have received a lot of attention.
 For scalar leptoquarks, only the $S_3 \sim {\bf (\overline{3},3)}_{1/3}$ leptoquark can fit the \bsll\ anomaly data~\cite{Hiller:2017bzc,Angelescu:2018tyl,Angelescu:2021lln}.
 Theoretical challenges include explaining why the scalar leptoquark should be as light as the TeV scale, which can be addressed in the partial compositeness framework~\cite{Gripaios:2009dq,Gripaios:2014tna}, and explaining why the leptoquark does not have baryon-number violating or lepton flavour violating (LFV) couplings.
 The latter can be achieved by gauging an additional symmetry~\cite{Davighi:2020qqa,Greljo:2021xmg,Greljo:2021npi,Davighi:2022qgb}, extending previous work using (global) flavour symmetries~\cite{deMedeirosVarzielas:2015yxm,Heeck:2022znj}.
 For vector leptoquarks, a $U_1 \sim {\bf (3,1)}_{2/3}$ or a $U_3 \sim {\bf (3,3)}_{2/3}$ leptoquark can significantly ameliorate the quality-of-fit of the SM~\cite{Angelescu:2018tyl,Angelescu:2021lln}, but a simplified model is non-renormalisable and so a ultra-violet (UV) complete model is needed.
 In the case of the $U_1$ leptoquark, a suitable class of extensions of the SM gauge group based on the `4321' gauge group $SU(4)\times SU(3)\times SU(2)\times U(1)$ was invented~\cite{DiLuzio:2017vat,DiLuzio:2018zxy,Greljo:2018tuh}, which has inspired much further work.
+A family-triplet leptoquark model can successfully fit all data including the December 2022 LHCb $R_K$ measurements~\cite{Greljo:2022jac}.